Nervoic/NocInjector-DI-for-Unity/README.md

 <img width="4200" height="1500" alt="Banner" src="https://github.com/user-attachments/assets/b20de985-8594-4682-a6de-63b946088e04" />

 NocInjector is a lightweight DI (Dependency Injection) container for Unity that allows you to conveniently manage dependencies.
+It combines simplicity and great power, covering almost any requirements when developing your projects on Unity.
+If you don't have enough library functionality, the door is open for you to write your own extensions.

 ## Works in Unity version 2022+